albumentations.augmentations.blur.transforms

 Blurclass

-Apply uniform box blur to the input image using a randomly sized square kernel.
+Average pixels over a random square kernel (box filter).
+Fast, soft blur; kernel size from blur_range.
+Good for mild smoothing or augmentation variety.
 This transform uses OpenCV's cv2.blur function, which performs a simple box filter blur.
 The size of the blur kernel is randomly selected for each application, allowing for varying degrees of blur intensity.

 Parameters